streamlit/docs/content/library/api/state/state.md

 # Session State

 Session State is a way to share variables between reruns, for each user session.
 In addition to the ability to store and persist state, Streamlit also exposes the ability to manipulate state using Callbacks.
-Session state also persists across apps inside a [multi-page app](/library/get-started/multipage-apps).
+Session state also persists across apps inside a [multipage app](/library/get-started/multipage-apps).

 Check out this Session State basics tutorial video by Streamlit Developer Advocate Dr. Marisa Smith to get started: